sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO load an unmodified $wp_version for extension compatibility tests -- we got 5 reports already.

 TODO for Articles, use tsf()->format()->time() functionality.
-TODO for Articles, remove pinging. (also remove from docs, but state in changelog)

 TODO fix bug in Focus for new posts without an ID (bug in Gutenberg, also affected TSF's image uploader...)
 	-> marked with var_dump()